tsackton/taelgar/Gazetteer/West Coast/Chardonian Empire/Chasa River Valley/Arendum.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% substantial notes in OneNote from Cape / Elderwood adventure %%

 Arendum is a substantial provincial town, with a frontier vibe.
 Built on the ruins of a former city-state, [[Kin-Aska]], which was a Chardonian satellite, a mixed Northlander/Drankorian culture with good relations with the nearby Deno'qai tribes in the forests, as well as the elves.